em-tlm/ts-lib-env-nodejs/README.md

 // process.env should already be set by environment

-// for ex, assume process.env is { VAR_ONE: 'foo', VAR_TWO: '2', NODE_ENV: 'production', SERVICE_NAME: 'bar' }
+// for ex, assume process.env is { VAR_ONE: 'foo', VAR_TWO: '2', ENV: 'production', SERVICE_NAME: 'bar', TENANT: 'multi' }

 const getEnv = tsEnv(schema); // always succeeds if schema itself is a valid Joi schema